 Our business cares about the world in which it operates.
 We strive to maintain good relationships with our communities, and we act responsibly towards the environment.

 We value our customers.

-The Laminex Group exists to meet the needs of our customers.
+Laminex Australia exists to meet the needs of our customers.
 We strive to be our customers’ suppliers of choice by implementing fair business partnerships and product and service excellence.

 We value innovation, excellence and results.

 We encourage innovation and entrepreneurial flair.
 We constantly seek out better ways of working and take responsibility for our actions.
 We believe that results are the true measure of success and so strive to achieve excellence for shareholders, customers, communities, and each other.